sparkflows/sparkflows-docs/docs/installation/installer.rst

 Default port for sparkflows is : 8080

 You can also change the port number while installing or starting the server.

+When you finish, Browse to http://<system-ip>:8080

+ -	Login with admin/admin